example42/psick/README.md

     bin/puppet_setup.sh

-If you lso want to install the recommended (Fabric, Vagrant, Docker) prerequisites, run:
+If you also want to install the recommended (Fabric, Vagrant, Docker) tools that can be used with the repo, run:

     bin/setup.sh